toddjordan/guides/source/localizable/tutorial/routes-and-templates.md

-Ember uses routes to define logical, addressable pages within our application.

 In Super Rentals we want to arrive at a home page which shows a list of rentals.
 From there, we should be able to navigate to an about page and a contact page.

+Ember provides a [robust routing mechanism](../../routing/) to define logical, addressable pages within our application.

+## An About Route

 Let's start by building our "about" page.
-Remember, when the URL path `/about` is loaded, the router will map the URL to the route handler of the same name, _about.js_.
-The route handler then loads a template.

-## An About Route
+To create a new, URL addressable page in the application, we need to generate a route using Ember CLI.

 If we run `ember help generate`, we can see a variety of tools that come with Ember for automatically generating files for various Ember resources.
 Let's use the route generator to start our `about` route.